bookofproofs/bookofproofs.github.io/_sources/history/20th-century/wilkins-ernest.md

 * Wilkins continued to produce a remarkable number of mathematical papers on a wide variety of different topics.
 * In 1944 four of his papers appeared: On the growth of solutions of linear differential equations; Definitely self-conjugate adjoint integral equations; Multiple integral problems in parametric form in the calculus of variations; and A note on skewness and kurtosis.
 * After leaving the Manhattan Project in 1946, Wilkins worked in industry.
-* During this time he married Gloria Stewart in 1947 they had two children, Sharon and J.
 * It was during this time that Wilkins earned himself further degrees when he was awarded a Bachelor of Mechanical Engineering from New York University in 1957, and a Master of Mechanical Engineering three years later.
 * After this Wilkins held a number of academic and non-academic appointments.
 * From 1977 to 1984 Wilkins worked at EG&G Idaho, becoming Vice President and Deputy General Manager for Science and Engineering.